Which Bug Out Bag backpack is best?

 4. Useful Features

-So you have your Bug Out Bag backpack that meets your basic needs, what are the best advanced features you should be looking for that will increase your chances of survival while bugging out?
+So you have your Bug Out Bag backpack that meets your basic needs, what are the best additional features you should be looking for that will increase your chances of survival while bugging out?

 - Hydration Bladder Compatibility – Integration of a hydration system such as a Camelbak is a huge bonus to any bag.
 This makes it far easier to carry large amounts of water over long distances.
 As you will be exerting yourself, keeping properly hydrated is essential to keep you moving as fast and as far as possible.
 There is some good additional information on choosing a hydration pack.